Jacqui Stokes

 When it comes to editing, I see it as an extension of the creative process.
 Nature often provides vivid colours and stunning contrasts, so most of my photos need little adjustment.
 However, there are times when I know a photo will become something entirely different once I’ve worked on it.
 Editing allows me to blend what my camera captured with the vision I had in my mind.

 Planning is also an essential part of my process.
 Most of my photography trips are carefully mapped out around my work and family commitments.
 I check tide times, sunrise and sunset angles, weather conditions, and even moon phases.
-If I’m visiting local gardens, I’ll bring just a camera, a macro or zoom lens, and perhaps a reflector.
+If I’m visiting local gardens, I’ll bring just a camera, a macro or zoom lens, and a reflector.
 For landscapes, a tripod and filters are a must.

 New Zealand’s Influence on My Photography